Photo by Terrawat Wutthikan

 To demonstrate how companies can best leverage time and resources, Management Research Group (MRG) studied nearly 30,000 bosses, department heads and managers to look for desirable traits in high-potential managers in 2013.

-In addition to strategic visioning and planning, the study found high-potential managers with outstanding personality traits who are comfortable in a fast paces and changing environment.
+In addition to strategic visioning and planning, MRG’s study found that high-potential managers with outstanding personality traits are comfortable in a fast paces and changing environment.

 They also have a willingness to push themselves and others to achieve more challenging goals.